1jour1vin

 Mouth

-The structure, slightly tight at first, quickly melts with aeration.
-Lovely volume that unfolds gently and finishes on a lovely, very persistent aromatic freshness.
+The texture, slightly tight at first, quickly melts away with aeration.
+Nice volume that unfolds gently and ends with a beautiful aromatic freshness that is very persistent.

 Serve